Forecasts to your front door

 “Meteorologists have a myriad of data sources to consider when making forecasts,” said Shawn Miller, Raytheon Intelligence & Space civil space and weather technical director.
 “Wind speed, air pressure and temperature are familiar to most people, but detailed radar data, infrared satellite images and hydrological river data can be as important.”

 The company also operates and maintains the Joint Polar Satellite System Common Ground System, a global system of ground antennas and high-performance computers that process more than 11 terabytes of weather information every day.

 The National Weather Service reports that 85 percent of the data flowing into American weather forecast models comes from “polar orbiters,” providing the public with improved, long-range forecasting up to seven days out.

-“Our forecasting ability has dramatically improved over the last decade and polar satellites deserve most of the credit,” said Anthony Serhal, Raytheon Technologies JPSS program manager.
+“Our forecasting ability has dramatically improved over the last decade and polar satellites deserve much of the credit,” said Anthony Serhal, Raytheon Intelligence & Space JPSS CGS program manager.
 "The system supports the scientific community and citizens alike."

 The company has a history in the field, working on the first weather radars.

-“When it comes to weather radar, we’ve been there since the very beginning – since the get-go,” said Nick Powell, a Raytheon Technologies meteorologist and engineer.
+“When it comes to weather radar, we’ve been there since the very beginning – since the get-go,” Powell said.

 In 1957, Raytheon Technologies produced the Weather Bureau’s WSR-57 radar, short for Weather Surveillance Radar.
 It was the first generation of weather radars manufactured solely for a national warning network.